 Reduce idling to minimize downtime

-A misconception in the industry is that a truck must be turned on to power all the equipment needed on site.
+One industry misconception is that a truck must be turned on to power all the equipment needed on site.
 But idling a truck often causes more harm than good.

 “With all the new emissions systems on these trucks, idle time is very hard on the Tier 4 engines,” says Dewayne Harris, garage foreman, Cleveland Utilities.
 “Any way that we can cut that idle time back, that’s what we’re looking for.”

-In a 2015 NTEA study, 34 percent of fleet managers reported an average truck engine idle time of three or more hours per day.
-Utility and telecom trucks were the most likely to idle four hours or more per day when looking at all segments of the work truck industry, according to the study.
+In a 2015 NTEA study, 34% of fleet managers reported average truck idle time of three or more hours daily.
+Utility and telecom trucks were the most likely to idle four hours or more per day when looking at all segments of the work truck industry.

 Tier 4 diesel engines aren’t designed to constantly idle.
-In these engines, a diesel particulate filter (DPF) traps soot from engine exhaust gases and must be periodically cleaned through regeneration to maintain emissions reduction performance and fuel efficiency.
+In these engines, a diesel particulate filter (DPF) traps soot from engine exhaust gases.
+This filter must be periodically cleaned through regeneration to maintain emissions reduction performance and fuel efficiency.
 The more a Tier 4 engine idles — such as when it’s used to power air compressors, pumps, hydraulic cranes and other jobsite tools — the more clogged the filter becomes, and the more frequently regeneration is required.

-When a truck goes down for repair or emissions-related issues, it’s typically in the shop for at least a week, which can significantly delay work on projects in the field and impact utility and municipality customers.
+When a truck goes down for repair or emissions-related issues, it’s typically in the shop for at least a week.
+This can significantly delay work on projects in the field and impact utility and municipality customers.

 Reliable solutions to save space and money

-All-in-one power systems can reduce work truck weight and increase available payload, while still providing all the power capabilities technicians need in the field.
+All-in-one systems can reduce work truck weight and increase available payload, while still providing the power capabilities technicians need in the field.

 Choosing reliable equipment that reduces truck engine idle time can help improve fleet performance and efficiency and minimize unplanned downtime for truck maintenance and repair — so technicians are ready to tackle any job.

 This is the first article in a three-part series about utility and municipality service trucks.
-Read article two to learn how an EnPak all-in-one power system can minimize downtime and decrease maintenance and fuel costs compared to a PTO system.
+Read article two to learn how an EnPak system minimizes downtime and decreases maintenance and fuel costs compared to a PTO system.
 Read article three to learn how to select the right all-in-one solution for your service truck.